CodeTerminator007/UniversityMobileApp/README.md

 that will be seen on all the user’s news feed and the faculty can also put announcements that will be seen to their classes only

-**Timetable** – Teachers and Students will be able to view their time table
+**Timetable** – Teachers and Students will be able to view their time table and customize it according to themself

-**Result** – This feature will allow the admin to mark the result of the students and the students will be able to see it
+**Result** – This feature will allow the Faculty to mark the result of the students and the students will be able to see it

 **Courses** – This feature will display all the Courses the university is giving and